koop-cc/foodcoops.net/Ansible/Readme.md

    ```shell
    ansible-playbook playbooks/foodsoft.yml --tags never,foodcoop_add
    ```
-   Adding a new Foodcoop will result in a restart of the Foodsoft service.
-Please execute the playbook in the late evening or preferably during the night to not disturb our users.
-1. Immediately login with `admin` / `secret` and change the user details and password.
+1. Immediately login with `admin` / `secret1234` and change the user details and password.
 The `admin` user should become the user account of the first contact person, so use their email address here.
 We do not want to encourage an unused `admin` account.
 1. You may want to pre-set some configuration if you know a bit more about the foodcoop.
 It's always helpful for new foodcoops to have a setup that already reflects their intended use a bit.
 At least you should set a time zone.
 1. Send an email to the foodcoop's contact persons with the url and admin account details.
 1. Please also communicate that this platform is run by volunteers from participating food cooperatives and depends on donations.